-The stats on small business failure are staggering, whichever country you choose.
-But has it ever occurred to you that you might be blocking your own small business success?
+The stats on small business failure are so staggering, whichever country you choose, they undermine small business success.

 A big part of your problem is that the recognized and accepted reasons small business don’t succeed are many.

 They start with lack of experience, pass through poor location, pause at poor credit arrangements and finally come to rest at low sales at the bottom of the list.

 Even me, as a former Accountant, I was an integral part of identifying those reasons and compiling the figures to support them.